Padania: Flag of Padania

-The "Sun of the Alps" is the unofficial flag of Padania and the symbol of the Padanian nationalism.
+The "Sun of the Alps" is the unofficial flag of Padania and the symbol of Padanian nationalism.
 The flag has a green stylized sun on a white background.
 It resembles ancient ornaments which are found in the art and culture of the area, like one example of Etruscan art from the 7th century BC found at Civitella Paganico.
 The flag was created in the 1990s and was adopted by Lega Nord upon their declaration of Padanian independence.

 In its previous version, the flag included a red St George's Cross and a smaller Sun of the Alps in the upper part.

 Opinion polling

 While support for a federal system, as opposed to a centrally administered state, receives widespread consensus within Padania, support for independence is less favoured.
 One poll in 1996 estimated that 52.4% of interviewees from Northern Italy considered secession advantageous (vantaggiosa) and 23.2% both advantageous and desirable (auspicabile).
 Another poll in 2000 estimated that about 20% of "Padanians" (18.3% in North-West Italy and 27.4% in North-East Italy) supported secession in case Italy was not reformed into a federal state.

 According to a poll conducted in February 2010 by GPG, 45% of Northerners support the independence of Padania.
 A poll conducted by SWG in June 2010 puts that figure at 61% of Northerners (with 80% of them supporting at least federal reform), while noting that 55% of Italians consider Padania as only a political invention, against 42% believing in its real existence (45% of the sample being composed of Northerners, 19% of Central Italians and 36% of Southerners).
 As for federal reform, according to the poll, 58% of Italians support it.
 A more recent poll by SWG puts the support for fiscal federalism and secession respectively at 68% and 37% in Piedmont and Liguria, 77% and 46% in Lombardy, 81% and 55% in Triveneto (comprising Veneto), 63% and 31% in Emilia-Romagna, 51% and 19% in Central Italy (not including Lazio).